dstroma/datetimex-quickie/README.md

 - perl v5.36 or greater

-    This module uses Perl's new native subroutine signatures.
-While this module is a simple one that could have easily been written for a (much) older version, of perl, I believe it is in the community's interest to encourage upgrading.
+    This is primarily for native subroutine signatures.

 - Regexp::Common
 - DateTime